Form of a Batch#

 All atmospheric variables must contain the same collection of pressure levels in the same order.

-The following atmospheric variables are allows:
+The following atmospheric variables are allowed:

 Name |